Guide to the NSF Contracting Process for Contractors

 Sanctions.
 Employees who engage in prohibited conduct may be subject to administrative sanctions, civil penalties, or criminal penalties such as fines, and/or incarceration.
 In addition, such conduct may result in the cancellation of the procurement or recission of a contract, causing delays and interrupted procurements for goods and services.

-- On the Foundation's Small and Disadvantaged Programs, contact the NSF 's Office of Small and Disadvantage Business Utilization Director, Ms. Graciela Narcho, at (703) 292-4825.
+- On the Foundation's Small and Disadvantaged Programs, see the NSF's Office of Small and Disadvantaged Business Utilization website.